 Certain requirements apply to the listing of ingredients on food labelling in United Kingdom.
-The section explains how to list ingredient quantities and the regulations to follow when showing food and drink warnings.
+Check how to list ingredient quantities and the regulations to follow when showing food and drink warnings.

-Legislation covers nutrition and health claims, and supplement labelling, on all pre-packed food products.
-Check out the basics of nutrition labelling and how to label products as organic food using an organic certification.
+Legislation covers nutrition and health claims, and supplement labelling on all pre-packed food products.
+Review basics of nutrition labelling and how to label products as organic food using organic certification.

-A guide explaining basic food regulations for international transportation from United Kingdom.
+A guide explaining basic food regulations for international transportation from the UK.
 Transporters must comply with import and export rules when labelling and handling food for international transport.